 PCT is currently building its first commercial-scale plant in Lawrence County, Ohio (referred to herein as the "Ironton Facility"), which is expected to have UPR resin capacity of approximately 107 million pounds/year when fully operational.
 The Ironton Facility leverages the existing infrastructure of PCT's pilot facility known as the Feedstock Evaluation Unit (the "FEU"), which became operational in 2019.
-Production at the Ironton Facility is expected to commence in late 2022, and the plant is expected to be fully operational in 2023.
+Production at the Ironton Facility is expected to commence in early 2023, and the plant is expected to be fully operational later in 2023.
 PCT has secured and contracted all the feedstock and product offtake for this initial plant.

 The Ironton Facility's original budget was \$242.1 million, which the \$250 million Revenue Bond offering financed.
-As of March 31, 2022, the remaining capital, allocated from the Revenue Bond funds, was \$82.7 million to complete the Ironton Facility.
-As PCT continues to pursue timely completion of the Ironton Facility, evaluate production improvements, and refine its estimates for plant construction costs, PCT currently anticipates that it will need to spend an additional \$55 - \$65 million to complete the Ironton Facility.
+As of September 30, 2022, the remaining capital, allocated from the Revenue Bond funds, was \$11.0 million to complete the Ironton Facility.
+As PCT continues to pursue timely completion of the Ironton Facility, evaluate production improvements, and refine its estimates for plant construction costs, PCT currently anticipates that it will need to spend an additional \$75.0 million to complete the Ironton Facility.
 PCT believes these additional costs will de-risk PCT's commercialization process by allowing it to process higher levels of solids and contaminants in its feedstocks.
-The additional costs include, among others, the purchase of additional equipment and additional costs related to supply chain issues due to COVID-19.
+The additional costs are a result of, among other things, the purchase of additional equipment, inflation and supply chain issues caused by COVID-19.